Blog Layout

 #2 - Read, write, and respond!

-Staying engaged and scoping out chances to connect with clients can include social media, the internet and (at risk of sounding old…) print publications like local magazines!
+Staying engaged and scoping out chances to connect with clients can include social media, the internet, and (at risk of sounding old…) print publications like local magazines!

-Social media accounts and groups dedicated to peaceful parenting can serve as great places to make connections and interact with people who can benefit from your expertise.
+Social media accounts and groups dedicated to parenting can serve as great places to make connections and interact with people who can benefit from your expertise.

-You will want to check the rules of each group so you know what the boundaries are for responding to other participants.
+You will want to check the rules of each group, so you know what the boundaries are for responding to other participants.
 Sometimes people change their Facebook name to things like ‘Georgia TheParentCoach’ so that they can be easily identified by others without having to say what they do.

 Podcasts are another incredible source of input and ideas for you to keep your mind tuned into the wild world of parenting.
 Reach out to podcasts you like and see if they are looking for guests.
-Naturally, you may want to start with up and coming podcasts while you’re making a name for yourself, so you have a greater chance of getting a yes.
+Naturally, you may want to start with up-and-coming podcasts while you’re making a name for yourself, so you have a greater chance of getting a yes.

 #3 - Work those networks!